foss42/apidash/CONTRIBUTING.md

 genhtml coverage/lcov.info -o coverage/html
 ```

-Note: On macOS you need to have lcov installed on your system (`brew install lcov`) to run the above command.
+*Note*: On macOS you need to have `lcov` installed on your system (`brew install lcov`) to run the above command.

-Execute
+To view the coverage report in the browser for further analysis, execute:

 ```
 open coverage/html/index.html
 ```

-to view the coverage report in the browser for further analysis.